StevensND/ghidra-port-mods-guide/Switch Guides/Edizon/Resolution Cheat/Written Guide/readme.md

 Making this change will resolve that issue.
 Also, if you want to use GDB to convert the cheat to IPS format, **AFE4 will be a problem**.

+If you experience this problem, you may have chosen a bad pointer.
+Repeat the steps and choose another one.

 This applies to this case; I don't know if the same thing happens in other games.

 **This will correctly apply the resolution changes.**